zchlip/jaaz/README.md

-#VM Email Client
-#
+# VM EMAIL CLIENT

-#Problem: Fishing and other social engineering to gain access to unknowing persons computer.
+Problem: Fishing and other social engineering to gain access to unknowing persons computer.

-#
-#People Effected:
+People Effected:
-#- Everyone
+- Everyone
-#- Non techy People
+- Non techy People

-#
-#Ways this is done:
+Ways this is done:
-#- Emails containing misleading links.
+- Emails containing misleading links.
-#- Emails that contain files that are hiding a executable that is run on open.
+- Emails that contain files that are hiding a executable that is run on open.
-#-